-- Hepatitis B is passed via infected blood, semen, or other body fluids through sharing needles and from infected mothers to their babies.
+- Hepatitis B is passed via infected blood, semen, or other body fluids.

 Hepatitis B virus (HBV) infects the liver.
 There’s a very effective vaccine that prevents HBV infection.
 The vaccine is usually given to babies, but some teens, especially those from other countries may have not received the vaccine.
 Check with your health care provider to make sure you’ve received all of your shots.